Data Centers in Burgas

 Natural Disaster Risk

-- River Flood: 5.1 – Risk is managed through local drainage and site selection as of December 2025.
+- River Flood: 5.1 – Risk is managed through local drainage and specific site selection as of December 2025.

 - Drought: 2.8 – Minimal direct impact on closed-loop cooling systems as of December 2025.